REPUBLICANS: Unpacking the Misconception Trunk

 "The Republican Party believes in immigration laws and immigration reform that address the needs of national security.
 The party has always been divided on to exactly what extent immigration laws should be tightened, but as a whole the party believes that a system needs to be in place to ensure that immigrants who enter this country illegally are not provided with the same benefits that legal citizens are.
 They believe in warmly welcoming those who enter the country through legal methods, while devoting extra resources to keep out those who try to enter via illegal methods, as well as keeping track of those who enter and when they leave.
 The party believes that amnesty towards those who have broken immigration laws only encourages future immigrants to enter the country illegally rather than legally.
 While Republicans recognize that the number of foreign immigrants travelling here has enriched our country, they also believe that requiring them to do so legally is vital to the safety of Americans."
 (Learn more about Immigration)

 Those that did arrive were not given any help by the US government.
 Immigrant families found themselves stuffed into quasi-ghettos.
 There wasn't any system in place to help anyone.
 Bigoted people would not employ them.
-Thank God we now live in a country that allows all citizens to receive medical care and food when life lands a hard blow on them, and one that legally protects them from discriminatory practices.
+The government targeted some of them, arresting and deporting them without actual cause.
+Thank goodness we now live in a country that allows all citizens to receive medical care and food when life lands a hard blow on them, and one that legally protects them from discriminatory practices.

-Why would any immigrant back then jump through all these hoops, deal with all these hardships, and conform to America's social demands?
+Why would any immigrant from several decades ago jump through all these hoops, deal with all these hardships, and conform to America's social demands?
 Because this was AMERICA.
 These immigrants had landed in a place that provided opportunities and freedoms they didn't have back home.
 Becoming a citizen, for them, was a priority.
 More so, it was a matter of pride.

 Trump plays his hand well when it comes to illegal immigrants and asylum seekers.
 His base embraces his bigotry too enthusiastically.
 "Illegals take our jobs.
 They bring diseases.
 They are criminals.
 They carry drugs in with them.
 They harbor Islamic terrorists.
 They are rapists.
 They don't have American values.
 They traffic children.
 Asylum is an excuse.
 All X are Y!"